Skip to Content

 Timing is key when planting mint.
 A mistake often made is planting mint at a time when it cannot establish itself properly.
 In cooler climates, mint should be planted after the last frost in spring.

-See also How to Grow and Care for Green Onions Like an Expert
+RELATED: How to Grow and Care for Cilantro Like a Pro

 This gives it time to establish a strong root system before the colder months.
 Planting mint too late in the season can hinder its growth and survival over winter.